 In the Netherlands there is an Iranian embassy, but I decided to see how the visa on arrival at Tehran airport works, so I didn’t apply for a visa before I left.
 I’m a Dutch citizen en I travelled solo to Iran for 2 weeks in February 2017.
 I arrived to Tehran airport on a direct flight and had a return ticket for 2 weeks.

 Read more: Is it safe to travel solo to Iran?

 Please be aware, American, Canadian and British passport holders cannot travel Iran independently.
 You have to show evidence of a tour and you need to apply for a visa before your departure.
+Read about an experience from a British passport holder to apply for an Iranian visa in London here.
 A few other nationalities cannot get a VOA but need to go to the Iranian Embassy in their country.
 Please always check your local authorities and what rules apply for your nationality.

 Most international flights will arrive at IKA – Imam Khomeini Airport in Tehran.
 After you disembarked the plane, the route will lead you to the main hall.
 On the far left, there are booths for customs authorities.
 You can only go through direct if you already have a visa or don’t need one.

 - Insurance booth in the middle of the hall